Barbell Deadlifts

 Related exercises to discover

-Barbell deadlifts is a gym work out exercise that targets lower back and also involves abs and calves and forearms and glutes & hip flexors and hamstrings and quadriceps and upper back & lower traps.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Kettlebell deadlifts, cat back / backward camel stretch and inverted rows / reverse pull-ups are related exercise that target the same muscle groups as barbell deadlifts.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Barbell deadlifts is a gym exercise that targets lower back and also works abs and calves and forearms and glutes & hip flexors and hamstrings and quadriceps and upper back & lower traps.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Single / one arm dumbbell bench rows, seated lumbar rotations / chair twists and knee-to-chest lower back stretch.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.